ETIMC/Report/typst/sections/Sprint 2.typ

 In the initial circuit design, both the NFC reader and the display were intended to operate on a shared SPI bus.
 However, upon integrating the display, the NFC reader began exhibiting unstable behavior, failing to consistently recognize cards.
 To resolve this issue, several potential causes were investigated, including the possibility of timing conflicts arising from shared use of the Pico's internal timers.
 Efforts were also made to interpret error messages generated under the shared SPI configuration.
 Ultimately, it was decided that the display and NFC reader should be allocated separate SPI busses in a later iteration.

-==== Potentiometers and multiplexer <sec:potsSprint2>
+=== Potentiometers and multiplexer <sec:potsSprint2>
 To accommodate the requirement of integrating four potentiometers into the circuit, a multiplexer was chosen to address the limitation of available GPIO pins on the Pico.
 The specific component selected for this purpose was the Texas Instruments 74HC4051 multiplexer #text(red)[cite].

 To verify the functionality of the multiplexer, an initial test circuit was constructed using three LEDs.
 In this setup, the Pico was programmed to send signals to different channels of the multiplexer, thereby activating each LED in succession.

 A second test environment was developed using potentiometers.
 Here, the approach involved configuring the Pico to read inputs from the various potentiometers by selecting the appropriate channels on the multiplexer.
 During this testing phase, it was observed that leaving unused multiplexer channels unconnected led to unstable behavior; the analog readings would fluctuate and interfere with one another.
 This issue was resolved by grounding the unused pins, which stabilized the readings and ensured proper functionality.

-=== General setup of Host
+== Host breadboard prototype
 The Host was very simply implemented on a breadboard as it only consisted of a Pico 2.
 By using WiFi no other wires had to be added.
 However, difficulties arose that led to adding LED's to the Host breadboard prototype.

-==== Visual feedback
+=== Visual feedback
 During development and internal testing it was discovered that it was difficult to debug the connection between the controller and the host as both would have to be physically connected to a computer running an instance of Visual Studio Code each to monitor the REPL.
-To make this debugging easier and to further device feedback (requirement 4, @table:usabilityRequirements) it was decided that the host should have two LED's for displaying the system's current state.
+To make this debugging easier and to further device feedback (requirement 4, @table:usabilityRequirements) it was decided that the host should have two NeoPixel LED's @adafruit_breadboard-friendly_2025 for displaying the system's current state.

-The LED's chosen were the _Breadboard-friendly RGB Smart NeoPixel_ #cite(<adafruit_breadboard-friendly_2025>).
-These were chosen for their availability, flexibility and affordable pricing.
-By using NeoPixel LED's it became possible to control multiple LED's using only GPIO on the host Pico 2.
-Furthermore, the _RGB Smart NeoPixel_ LED's are full RGB LED's meaning a single LED can display a wide array of colors.
-Lastly, as both the NeoPixel LED's and CircuitPython are made by Adafruit, a first-party library made them easy to integrate #cite(<george_adafruit_2025>).

 It was decided that that the first LED should be used for connection states.
 It was programmed to blink yellow while the Host was turning on and setting up it's WiFi hotspot.
 Upon successfully turning on the LED would turn green.
 When a controller connected to the Host the LED would blink blue, and when it disconnected the LED would blink purple (@listing:handleNewConnectionLed).
 This was done to monitor the connection of the host and controller without needing to have them both connected to a computer and was implemented by monitoring the amount of devices connected to the Host's hotspot (@listing:handleNewConnectionLed:4).